 family life, parenting Kim walker Kerkvliet family life, parenting Kim walker Kerkvliet

 Living out our faith in a world that seems to move so fast can feel overwhelming at times.
-As a mom, I often wonder how to bring in biblical values into my home without it turning into a constant source of stress and sounding like I am preaching at my kids all day long.
 But I’ve come to realize that anchoring my home in faith isn’t rocket science…

 Read More